Julieta-VC/julieta-vc.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+I am a PhD candidate in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at NYU, and a graduate affiliate of the [Identities & Ideologies Project](https://www.identities-ideologies.org/).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.